wikimedia/integration-docroot/README.md

 ## integration.wikimedia.org

-Start the server with `composer start:doc` and view <http://localhost:4001>.
+Start the server with `composer start:integration` and view <http://localhost:4001>.

 The production service for this uses PHP 7.3.